junxit/us-congress-bills-114/bill.md

 ## § 4.
 Plan for ensuring the accuracy and completeness of death data maintained and distributed by the Social Security Administration

-- **(a)** *In general* Not later than 180 days after the date of enactment of this Act, the Commissioner of Social Security shall submit to Congress a plan, which shall include the elements described in subsection (b), to ensure the accuracy and completeness of the death data (including data regarding individuals who are not eligible for or receiving benefits under titles II or XVI of the Social Security Act) maintained and distributed by the Social Security Administration.
+- **(a)** *In general* Not later than 180 days 1 year after the date of enactment of this Act, the Commissioner of Social Security shall submit to Congress a plan, which shall include the elements described in subsection (b), to ensure improve the accuracy and completeness of the death data (including data regarding individuals who are not eligible for or receiving benefits under titles II or XVI of the Social Security Act) maintained and distributed by the Social Security Administration.
 - **(b)** *Content of plan* The plan required under subsection (a) shall include the following elements:
-  - **(1)** A procedure for identifying extremely elderly individuals who are still alive according to the records of the Social Security Administration and verifying the accuracy of this information.
+  - **(1)** A procedure for identifying extremely elderly individuals who are still alive and are older than the oldest known living person according to the records of the Social Security Administration and verifying the accuracy of this information.
   - **(2)** Improved policies and procedures for identifying and correcting erroneous records, including policies and procedures for—
     - **(A)** identifying individuals listed as dead who are actually alive;
     - **(B)** indentifying individuals listed as alive who are actually dead; and